-For 2020, our catastrophe reinsurance programme has been slightly modified to include a higher deductible of £2m (2019: £1.5m), and a reduced upper limit of £35m (2019: £40m), albeit still targeting a return period in excess of our Risk Appetite of a modelled 1 in 250 year level.
+For 2021, our catastrophe reinsurance programme has been modified to reflect our current exposures, with a deductible of £1.5m (2020: £2m), and a reduced upper limit of £28m (2020: £35m), albeit still targeting a return period in excess of our Risk Appetite of a modelled 1 in 200 year level.
 Our risk excess of loss cover upper limit remains at £1m with a deductible of £250k.
-We have also purchased Reinstatement Premium Protection in 2020, to cover any reinstatements due for the first three layers of our catastrophe reinsurance programme.
+We have also continued to purchase Reinstatement Premium Protection in 2021, to cover any reinstatements due under our catastrophe reinsurance programme.